letter blocks that spell "Artificial Intelligence"

 How to Keep AI from Wrecking Your Business

-Your employees are whispering about ChatGPT writing their TPS reports.
+Your employees are whispering about ChatGPT writing their reports.
 Your competitors are bragging about “AI-driven efficiencies.”
 And you’re wondering if you’re one bad algorithm away from a lawsuit or irrelevance.

 First off, relax.
 Take a deep breath and find your calm.
 Yes, AI feels like it’s big and scary and out to take over everything.
 But if you give us just a few minutes of your time, we’ll help you cut through the fog of buzzwords to keep your workplace drama-free and protect your bottom line.